 See if you can spot some ants in the park or your garden and spend a few minutes looking at them (with a magnifying glass if possible.)
 Make an ant from egg box sections and pipe cleaners and sing the Jolly Phonics song ‘a-ants on my arm.’

-Do some acting focusing on words that begin with the ’a’ sound: Ask your child to: pretend to be an acrobat, an alligator, a tiny ant, mime being asleep, then suddenly awake.
+focusing on words that begin with the letter a sound, ask your child to: pretend to be an acrobat, an alligator, a tiny ant, mime being asleep, then suddenly awake.
 (Play a game with a glove puppet who is asleep, then awake.)
 Your child could pretend he’s hurt his ankle and say a-a-a! as he tries to walk.
 You could pretend to drive an ambulance to come to his rescue.
 Can he pretend to be a fish in an aquarium?
 Make an angry face?
 You join in with the acting too and make the activity lots of fun.

 Make some animal biscuits